kalistamp/OSINT/IMAGE _ VIDEO_AUDIO.md

 ### VIDEO:

 * Loom - nifty little tool that lets you record your screen and yourself at the same time, so you can explain things just the way you want to: [Loom](https://www.loom.com/screen-recorder)
+* Have trouble taking notes in meetings?
+Otter records your meetings and automatically transcribes them to text: [Otter](https://otter.ai/)

 * * *